Direct the Fight Against Cybercrime and Data Theft

 The National Security Agency and the Department of Homeland Security have designated Utica University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.

-Our cybersecurity programs have also been recognized for their excellence by the Department of Defense Cyber Crime Center (DC3).
 In addition, the M.S. in Cybersecurity was ranked a Best Online Master’s in Cybersecurity by Fortune.com in 2022.
 Learn more about why Utica University is your best choice for your online master’s in cybersecurity.

 Prepare for In-Demand Cybersecurity Careers